GadgetSeed/gadgetseed/README.md

 # Document

-You can create a gadgetseed document with the following command:
+You can create a document for Gadgetseed with the following command:

 ```sh
 make docs